leon1708/Telegram-bot-api/README.md

 ```
 ## Simple bot to interact

-This is a simple telegram bot using api created in perl, it uses **curl** by system calls and processes the messages section from json response to perform actions.
+This is a simple telegram bot using api written in perl, it uses **curl** by system calls and processes the messages section from json response to perform actions.

 * This bot supports command execution **exec**.
 Commands run inside the host server (usefull for admins).
 Supports error notification.
 * Possesses a blocking user feature in groups (ban and chat history delete).
 This can be improved by using a DB for permanent data).
 This feature requires **admin privileges** and **Group Privacy** off.